awsdocs/amazon-cloudwatch-user-guide/doc_source/rds-metricscollected.md

 # Amazon RDS Metrics and Dimensions<a name="rds-metricscollected"></a>

 Amazon Relational Database Service sends metrics to CloudWatch for each active database instance every minute\.
 Detailed monitoring is enabled by default\.
-For more information, see [Monitoring a DB Instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html) in the *Amazon Relational Database Service User Guide*\.
+For more information, see [Monitoring a DB Instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html) in the *Amazon RDS User Guide*\.

 ## Amazon RDS Metrics<a name="rds-metrics"></a>